 Some in-person investment advisors offer a free consultation for prospective clients interested in setting up an IRA for cryptocurrencies.
 Of course, all your financial questions will not be addressed in a single meeting.
 The consultation generally focuses on your objectives and what it would be like to work together.
-Make the most of that first consultation by arriving prepared with questions to assess whether the advisor can address your current and future financial goals, including questions about investing in an IRA for cryptocurrencies.
+Make the most of that first consultation by arriving prepared with questions to assess whether the advisor can address your current and future financial goals, including the option of investing in cryptocurrencies through an IRA.

 Here are 10 questions to ask a financial advisor if you need inspiration.
 Each year, a group of non-profit organizations, including the CFP Standards Board, which administers the designation of certified financial planner, the Foundation for Financial Planning and the Financial Planning Association, host a “financial planning day,” on which anyone can meet with a financial planner.
 The Paladin Registry is a free service that connects you with a financial advisor.
 The service examines the financial advisors it meets with in advance.

 They also qualify advisors and document essential information you should know about them, such as education, experience, and certifications.
 Government websites can offer a collection of articles and guides on almost every financial topic, from buying a home to credit and bankruptcy.
 If you're browsing government websites, keep in mind that the scope of what you find for free financial advice may be limited.
 Credit counseling agencies can offer free financial advice, especially if you have problems with debt.